Statistics Explained

 EU international trade data comes from Eurostat’s COMEXT database.

 COMEXT is the Eurostat reference database for international trade in goods.
-It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of non-EU countries.
+It provides access not only to both recent and historical data from the EU countries but also to statistics of a significant number of non-EU countries.
 International trade aggregated and detailed statistics disseminated from Eurostat website are compiled from COMEXT data according to a monthly process.
 Because COMEXT is updated on a daily basis, data published on the website may differ from data stored in COMEXT in case of recent revisions.

 Context

 The EU's single or internal market is a market where goods, services, capital and people can circulate freely.
 The free movement of goods principle requires that national barriers to the free movement of goods within the EU be removed.
-Articles 34 to 36 of the Treaty of the functioning of the European Union prohibit quantitative restrictions on imports, exports or goods in transit and all similar restrictive measures between member countries.
+Articles 34 to 36 of the Treaty of the functioning of the European Union prohibit quantitative restrictions on imports, exports or goods in transit and all similar restrictive measures between countries.
 All measures capable of hindering directly or indirectly such imports are considered to be quantitative restrictions.

-The importance of the EU’s internal market is underlined by the fact that the proportion of intra-EU trade in goods is higher than extra-EU trade in goods in most EU Member States with few exceptions.
+The importance of the EU’s internal market is underlined by the fact that the proportion of intra-EU trade in goods is higher than extra-EU trade in goods in most EU countries with few exceptions.
 The variation in the proportion of total trade in goods accounted for by intra-EU trade reflects to some degree historical ties and geographical location.

 Direct access to